henesy/sports/README.md

 The name sports is an adjustment of ports while the 9front ports tree continues to exist: https://code.9front.org/hg/ports

+## Dependencies

+- unionfs(4) -- Written by kvik and available at: `git://code.a-b.link/unionfs`.
+This provides a recursive union for port root dirs.

 ## Installation

 The recommended directory for installation is `/sys/ports`.